Julius Stone: Career

 Stone taught at Harvard, and briefly at Leeds, then went to New Zealand where he worked at Auckland University College.
 In 1942, he was appointed Challis Professor of Jurisprudence and International Law at the University of Sydney, a position he held until 1972.
-Stone's appointment was controversial for several reasons; he was perceived to have a radical jurisprudential stance, some wanted the Chair to be held open until the end of the war as it was suggested that there were suitable candidates in active service.
+Stone's appointment was controversial for several reasons; he was perceived to have a radical jurisprudential stance, some wanted the chair to be held open until the end of the war as it was suggested that there were suitable candidates in active service.
 It was suspected that the fact that he was a Jew also played a role.
-A debate over his appointment was carried out in both the Australian parliament and local newspapers; the Chancellor of the University, and two Fellows of the University Senate, resigned in protest.
+A debate over his appointment was carried out in both the Australian parliament and local newspapers; the Chancellor of the university, and two Fellows of the University Senate, resigned in protest.
 This early experience of anti-Semitism influenced his lifelong commitment to justice, according to his biographer, Leonie Star (Star 1993).

 Stone has been described by his official JSIJ biography as having "a life-long commitment to Israel" and in the Sydney Law Review as having an emotional and "fierce loyalty to the State of Israel" that led some of his colleagues to "express fear even to discuss Israel with him".

-In 1972, Stone moved to the University of New South Wales, where he was a visiting Professor of Law until his death in 1985.
+In 1972, Stone moved to the University of New South Wales, where he was a visiting professor of Law until his death at Rose Bay, Sydney in 1985.
 While at University of New South Wales, he concurrently held the position of Distinguished Professor of Jurisprudence and International Law at the Hastings College of Law, University of California.

 In 1999, 15 years after Stone's death, the University of Sydney established an institute of jurisprudence which was named after him, the Julius Stone Institute of Jurisprudence.